Amber Rubarth: The Paper Raincoat

 In the fall of 2009, they toured the U.S. as support for Vienna Teng, and their music was the subject of CNET's 'The 404' podcast The album The Paper Raincoat was released in October 2009.
 The band was named "Best of What's Next" by Paste Magazine who said "We think the world might be a little better if everyone heard this record."
 Their songs have been featured in Disney's The Last Song, One Tree Hill and Google and Aquafina commercials.

 Movies

 Rubarth played the lead role of Joni in the feature film American Folk, which was released in the U.S. through Good Deed Entertainment on January 26, 2018.
+The film was featured at film festivals around the world, followed by a US theater release, then picked up by Hulu and Amazon Prime.
+Amber Rubarth received an Ebertfest "Golden Thumb" award in April 2023.

 Awards and honors

 Rubarth was awarded Grand Prize in the NPR Mountain Stage New Song Contest for "Letter from My Lonelier Self" (2010).
 The prize included recording with Jacquire King and a performance on NPR's Mountain Stage.
 The album was released on September 30, 2011 through the contest organizer Newsong Recordings.